How to move the mouse cursor with the keyboard in Windows

 Computer keyboard

-Microsoft Windows has a feature called Mouse Keys that lets you move the mouse pointer, pixel by pixel, by pressing the arrow keys on your numeric keypad.
-Mouse Keys is an "Ease of Use" feature, helping users who cannot operate a mouse.
-Other users may find Mouse Keys useful if their mouse breaks or runs out of batteries, for example.
+Microsoft Windows has a feature called Mouse Keys that lets you move the mouse pointer one pixel at a time by pressing the arrow keys on your numeric keypad.
+Mouse Keys is an "Ease of Use" feature that helps those who cannot operate a mouse.
+Other users may also find Mouse Keys helpful if their mouse breaks or runs out of batteries.
+The following sections show you how to turn Mouse Keys on and off, and how to utilize the feature via the numeric keypad.

 How to enable/disable Mouse Keys

-In all versions of Windows, you can toggle Mouse Keys on and off with a keyboard shortcut.
+In all versions of Windows, toggle Mouse Keys on and off with a keyboard shortcut.

-1. Press Left Alt + Left Shift + Num Lock on your keyboard at the same time to get a dialog box similar to the example shown below.
+1. Press the Left Alt+Left Shift+Num Lock keys at the same time to display a dialog box similar to the example below.

-1. When the window appears, press spacebar or Enter to choose Yes.
+1. When the window appears, press the Spacebar or Enter to choose Yes.

-In Windows 10, you can toggle Mouse Keys in your Ease of Access settings.
+In Windows 11, toggle Mouse Keys in the Accessibility settings.
 If your mouse isn't working, use the Tab key and spacebar to navigate menus.

 Or

-1. Press Windows key+R to open the Run box.
+1. Press the Windows key+R to open the Run box.

 2. Type ms-settings: and press Enter.
 (Don't forget the colon : after ms-settings).